 Beware of Toxic People

 The holidays can bring upon stress when it comes to gatherings with friends and family.
 We often hear about “tolerating” someone for an event or evening.
 You may feel uncomfortable being around a group of friends or family members.
 Whatever the case, choose wisely.
 Ask yourself if the stress, anxiety and frustration is worth it.
 I am not saying to isolate yourself from your family and friends, but choose what makes you happy and feel healthy.
-Maintaining distance and setting limitations may better serve you.
+Maintaining distance and setting limitations or boundaries may better serve you.
 You should surround yourself with those who light you up and make you happy.

 exercise your creativity in the kitchen